Human Development and Family Studies

 - Understand the impact of public and private policies at multiple levels on children, families, education, and the professions involved with children, families, and individuals across the life-span.

-Major: (58 hours, including an internship) - Fall 2019 course requirements
+Major: (58 hours, including an internship) - Spring 2020 course requirements